miztiik/AWS-Demos/README.md

  - DB Security Group - _Security group all allows other EC2  instances to connect with this RDS instance_

 ### Create the `DB Subnet`
+Creates a new DB subnet group.
+DB subnet groups must contain at least one subnet in at least two AZs in the region.
 ```sh
 aws rds create-db-subnet-group \
         --db-subnet-group-name "mysqlDBSubnet" \